-- Request three letters of recommendation be sent directly to the Graduate School or Department (Word Doc; PDF).
-If your recommender wishes to send the recommendation directly to the Department, it should be emailed as a pdf file to: email@example.com
+- Request three letters of recommendation be sent directly to the Graduate School (Word Doc; PDF).
+The letters of recommendation should be sent by the recommender directly to: email@example.com

 - Submit a cover letter to the Graduate School.
 Your cover letter MUST include each of the following items.
 Alternatively, you may download and submit the student profile form (Word Doc; PDF) to the Graduate School:

 Your full name

 The specific graduate degree to which you are applying (e.g.: M.S.
 Chemistry-Research-thesis based)

 The faculty member(s) and research focus in which you are interested